hanabi/hanabi.github.io/README.md

 ![Example Screenshot](img/example.png)

 Note that in this user interface, players are holding their hands like they would be if they were playing in real life.
-For example, in this screenshot, Donald's chop (right-most card) is the green 5, and Alice's chop (right-most) card is the yellow 1.
+For example, in this screenshot, Donald's chop card / right-most card / slot 4 card is the green 5, and Alice's chop card / right-most card / slot 4 card is the yellow 1.

 <br />